 To read our coverage on the previous Council Meet decisions, you may refer here:

-IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-For any queries or to book your free demo, connect with us at email@example.com.
+IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and GST solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+For any queries or to book your free demo, connect with us at firstname.lastname@example.org.